syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 > To configure the underlying behavior of *Git*, use [**Edit | Preferences | Git Config**](../Preferences/Commands.md#git-config)
 > to change common `git.config` settings.
 Alternatively, you can edit Git configuration files,
 > such as `.git/config` (for individual Git repository settings) and `~\.gitconfig` (in your HOME directory for global configuration options).
-> - After editing any of the low-level SmartGit properties, you will must restart SmartGit for the changes to take effect.

 ## Compare Window